chromium/chromium/docs/updater/functional_spec.md

 Background updates can be disabled entirely through policy.

 #### Windows Scheduling of Updates
-The update tasks are scheduled using the OS task scheduler.
+The update wake task is scheduled using the OS task scheduler.

 The time resolution for tasks is 1 minute.
-Tasks are set to run 5 minutes after they've been created.
+The update wake task is set to run 5 minutes after creation.
 If a task execution is missed, it will run as soon as the system is able to.

+The updater runs the wake task at system startup for system installs, via the system service, which is set to Automatic Start.

 The updater also runs at user login.
 For system installs, this is done via a logon trigger on the scheduled task.
-For user installs, this is done via the "Run" registry entry in `HKCU`.
+For user installs, this is done via both the logon trigger on the scheduled task, as well as the "Run" registry entry in `HKCU` for redundancy.

 ### On-Demand Updates
 The updater exposes an RPC interface for any user to trigger an update check.